onflapp/gs-webbrowser/README.md

-# WebBrowser.app
+# WebBrowser

-Web browser based on Google Chrome made for [GNUstep Desktop].
+WebBrowser.app is based on Google Chrome and specifically created for [GNUstep Desktop](https://github.com/onflapp/gs-desktop/tree/main).

-It uses XEmbedding + uses Chrome extensions API to accomplish its goal.
+It uses XEmbedding + Chrome extensions API to accomplish its goal.
-One huge advantage of this approach is that it uses Google's own binary, which means: no compromises!
+One huge advantage of this approach is that it uses Google's own binary, which means no compromises!

-It will play Netflix or log into your Google account without complaining.
+It will play Netflix or let you log into your Google account without complaining.
 Yet, you'll get full GNUstep experience.

 - GNUstep UI with proper menus